davidgranstrom/NanoKontrol2/README.md

 ```
 n = NanoKontrol2();

-// register a function to be evaluted when fader1 is changed
+// register a function to be evaluated when fader1 is changed
 n.fader1.onChange = {|val| (val/127).postln; }

 // overwrite the previous assignment